Designing Schemas for Messy Real-World Business Logic

 Let the database figure it out.
 It won't.
 Full table scans on every query.
 The application slows to a crawl as data grows.

-The Robust Pattern: Index for Your Queries
+The Better Pattern: Index for Your Queries

 Analyse your actual query patterns.
 Index the columns that appear in WHERE clauses, JOIN conditions, and ORDER BY clauses.
 Use EXPLAIN ANALYZE to verify indexes are being used.